-Winter energy bills tick lower but will remain high
+Energy bills to tick lower this winter but will remain high

 An annual energy bill for a typical household will fall to £1,923 in October under regulator Ofgem's new price cap.